leonavevor/mcp_travelassistant/README.md

 - **list_pids**: List all running service process IDs
 - **verify_serpapi_key**: Test if SERPAPI_KEY is configured correctly

-Tool call JSON examples (conceptual)
+### Tool call JSON examples (conceptual)

 When calling a tool via an MCP client you will call the tool by name and pass the corresponding arguments object.
-The exact outer envelope depends on the MCP client library you use; below are the argument payloads for the most common operations (these are the values the MCP server expects in the `arguments` parameter of a tool call):
+The exact outer envelope depends on the MCP client library you use; below are the argument payloads for the most common operations:

 - Start a server (dry run):
 ```json
 { "server": "flight_server", "dry_run": true }
 ```

 - Start a server (actual start):
 ```json
 { "server": "flight_server", "dry_run": false }
 ```

 - Start all servers (dry run):
 ```json
 { "dry_run": true }
 ```

 - Stop a server (by name):
 ```json
 { "server": "flight_server", "timeout": 5.0 }
 ```

 - Stop a server (by PID):
 ```json
 { "server": 12345, "timeout": 5.0 }
 ```

 - Health check:
 ```json
 { "server": "flight_server" }
 ```

 - Get overall status (no arguments):
 ```json
 {}
 ```

-Expected responses
+### Expected responses

-- The server returns an array of TextContent objects (the `mcp` library encodes this).
+The server returns an array of TextContent objects (the `mcp` library encodes this).
 When using an MCP client, you should inspect the returned text field(s).
 For example a `get_status` call may return a single element whose `text` contains a human-readable status summary.

-HTTP control server (concrete, scriptable)
+## HTTP Control Server (Concrete, Scriptable)

 For convenience there is a small HTTP control server (`py_mcp_travelplanner/control_server.py`) that wraps a subset of the MCP server functionality and exposes simple HTTP endpoints.
 This is recommended for quick scripting and interactive use.

-Start the control server (background):
+### Start the control server (background)

 ```bash
 python py_mcp_travelplanner/control_server.py